contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 Teaching in the Savior’s way is more than talking; it includes listening and asking questions the way He did (see [Matthew 16:13–17](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/16.13-17?lang=eng#p13)).

 Effective teachers are also diligent learners.
 Make the study of God’s word a high priority in your life.
-Understand that learning is a lifelong process.
-Seek to learn from others, including those you teach.
-(See [Doctrine and Covenants 88:122](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88.122?lang=eng#p122).)
+Gospel learning is a lifelong process.

 Teach from the scriptures and the words of latter-day prophets (see [Doctrine and Covenants 52:9](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/52.9?lang=eng#p9)).
 Remember that “the preaching of the word [has] more powerful effect upon the minds of the people than … anything else” ([Alma 31:5](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/31.5?lang=eng#p5)).

 Seek the influence of the Spirit as you prepare and teach.
 The Holy Ghost carries the truth unto the hearts and minds of those you teach (see [2 Nephi 33:1](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/33.1?lang=eng#p1)).

-Teach members to devote themselves to prayerfully studying the gospel both personally and with their families.

 If you are called or assigned to preside in a Church meeting or activity, ensure that the teaching is edifying and doctrinally correct (see [Doctrine and Covenants 50:21–23](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/50.21-23?lang=eng#p21)).